Steel frame: Cold-formed steel frames

+Hot-formed steel frames

+Hot-formed frames, also known as hot-rolled steel frames, are engineered from steel that undergoes a complex manufacturing process known as hot rolling.
+During this procedure, steel members are heated to temperatures above the steel’s recrystallization temperature (1700 F).This process refines the grain structure of the steel and aligns its crystalline lattice.
+It is then passed through precision rollers to achieve the desired frame profiles.

+The distinctive feature of hot-formed frames is their substantial beam thickness and larger dimensions, making them more robust compared to their cold-rolled counterparts.
+This inherent strength makes them particularly well-suited for application in larger structures, as they show minimal deformation when subjected to substantial loads.

+While it is true that hot-rolled steel members often have a higher initial cost per component when compared to cold-rolled steel, their cost-efficiency becomes increasingly evident when used in the construction of larger structures.
+This is because hot-rolled steel frames require fewer components to span equivalent distances, leading to economic advantages in bigger projects.

 History

 The use of steel instead of iron for structural purposes was initially slow.
 The first iron-framed building, Ditherington Flax Mill, had been built in 1797, but it was not until the development of the Bessemer process in 1855 that steel production was made efficient enough for steel to be a widely used material.
 Cheap steels, which had high tensile and compressive strengths and good ductility, were available from about 1870, but wrought and cast iron continued to satisfy most of the demand for iron-based building products, due mainly to problems of producing steel from alkaline ores.
 These problems, caused principally by the presence of phosphorus, were solved by Sidney Gilchrist Thomas in 1879.

 It was not until 1880 that an era of construction based on reliable mild steel began.
 By that date the quality of steels being produced had become reasonably consistent.